Skip to main content

 For your information

-3. Set up a cloud server.
+3. Configure the cloud server.

 4. Create an image from the cloud server boot disk.

-Use the instructions to Create a cloud server.
+Use the Create a cloud server guide.

-3. Set up a cloud server
+3. Configure the cloud server

 1. Connect to the cloud server.

-2. Add the OpenStack Selectel repositories to the selectel-openstack.repo file:
+2. Add the Selectel OpenStack repositories to the selectel-openstack.repo file:

 cat <<EOF > /etc/dnf.repos.d/selectel-openstack.repo